Originally published March 26th, 2020

 The city of Timmins Ontario is situated in northeastern Ontario, Canada, on the Mattagami River.
 In this area, it’s the fourth-largest city with a population of over 40 thousand people.
 Our guess is pretty much every one of those people that are old enough to hold a fishing rod, fish.
-It’s an area of the province that simply put, love the outdoors.
+It’s an area of the province that simply put, loves the outdoors.

 Timmins, however, is only a portion of the population in this area as smaller towns, etc. dot the surroundings.